 3. We Marry Our Money Opposite

 The heart of our love and money advice is that you have to know and understand each other’s Money Personalities.
 We each have two distinct Money Personalities, and sometimes they clash!
 Over 300,000 people have taken our Money Personality Assessment, and we’ve found that 80% of us have married our money opposite.
 It’s very rare for couples’ Primary and Secondary Money Personalities to be the same.
 Scott and I are both Primary Spenders, but our Secondary Money Personalities could not be more different.
 I’m a Risk Taker and he’s a Security Seeker, and before we had the words to label and understand these differences, they caused fights!
+If you don’t know your 2 Money Personalities click HERE to find out TODAY!

 When you truly understand the facets of your different Money Personalities, you can begin to see those differences as a positive instead of a negative.
 You begin to understand that there are no rights or wrongs about money, instead you use those differences to your advantage.
 You can use each other’s strengths, work together, compromise, and build a marriage that’s divorce-proof!